For most of us, the risk of a losing everything in a flood is NOT something we lie awake in bed worrying about at night.

 In some cases, the added cost of flood insurance isn't a huge issue – but depending on the type of flood zone a property is located in, this insurance could cost hundreds, or even thousands of dollars per year (a cost that wouldn't even be necessary for a property that isn't located in a flood zone).
-Flood insurance is kind of like a second property tax bill the owner gets to pay each year – doesn't sound all that fun, does it?
+When flood insurance is required… it's kind of like a second property tax bill the owner gets to pay each year.

 Flood Insurance can get expensive, REALLY expensive.
 If this is something you (or any future owner of the property) will have to pay on an ongoing basis… you'll want to know about the issue BEFORE it's your problem to deal with – trust me.

 Even if you buy a property free and clear and you choose NOT to purchase flood insurance to protect yourself… this could still be a significant problem for the next person down the line who owns your property.
 When the time comes for you to sell (even if that sounds like an eternity from now), a property with an elevated flood risk can create a serious obstacle in the selling process.
 When most buyers find out they're going to need flood insurance (and more importantly, how much it's going to cost them), this can be a significant deterrent for many people who otherwise would have been happy to buy your property.